 With uninterrupted views over the island’s famous caldera and chefs who have garnered their fair share of awards, Santorini has a smattering of outstanding dining venues.
-Each championing fresh ingredients and traditional Santorini food, these are the five best restaurants in Santorini.
+While the island has become a haven for luxury holidaymakers, with outlandish superyachts literring every bay and opulent hotels on each cliff, its food scene still retains the essence of traditional Greek island cuisine.

 This award-winning fine dining restaurant in the village of Pygros is a well-established favorite here on the island.
 Since it was established in 1986 in its former Fira setting, Selene has garnered great acclaim for championing local cuisine and by showcasing the best produce from Santorini’s farmland and vineyards.
 Dishes are then prepared with a modern approach.